Deep Double Descent via Smooth Interpolation: Introduction

 \section{Introduction}

-Recent years have seen increased interest in the study of smoothness of deep networks in relationship to their generalization ability.
-For networks interpreted as functions of their parameters, smoothness of the loss landscape has been related to improved generalization~\citep{chao2021linear,foret2020sharpness,rosca2020case}, increased stability to perturbations~\citep{keskar2016large}, reduced minimum description length~\citep{hochreiter1997flat}, as well as better compression~\citep{chang2021provable}.
-Additionally, input-space sensitivity measures of the network's learned function have been connected to generalization performance~\citep{lejeune2019implicit, novak2018sensitivity}.
-Indeed mounting evidence, both empirical~\citep{gamba2022all,novak2018sensitivity} as well as theoretical~\citep{bubeck2021universal,neyshabur2018role}, suggests that large state-of-the-art models achieve robust generalization~\citep{chao2021linear} via smoothness of the learned function.
-While overparameterization alone is not enough to guarantee adversarial robustness~\citep{chen2021robust,rice20overfitting}, the large number of parameters of modern networks is thought to promote some form of implicit regularization~\citep{gamba2022all, bubeck2021universal, neyshabur2018role, neyshabur2015search}.
+The ability of overparameterized deep networks to interpolate noisy data, while at the same time showing good generalization performance~\citep{belkin2018overfitting,zhang2018understanding}, has been recently characterized in terms of the double descent curve of the test error~\citep{belkin2019reconciling,geiger2019jamming}.
+Within this framework, as model size increases, the test error follows the classical bias-variance trade-off curve~\citep{geman1992biasvariance}, peaking as models become large enough to perfectly interpolate the training data, and decreasing as model size grows further~\citep{belkin2019reconciling}.
+This phenomenon, largely studied in the context of regression~\citep{bartlett2020benign,muthukumar2020harmless} and random features~\citep{belkin2020two}, at present lacks a precise characterization relating interpolation to generalization for deep networks.

-The ability of neural networks to interpolate training data is related to the double descent phenomenon~\citep{belkin2019reconciling,nakkiran2019deep,belkin2018overfitting} -- most markedly in the presence of noisy labels -- with large overparameterized networks showing good generalization performance well past the \textit{interpolation threshold}~\citep{belkin2019reconciling}, namely the model size achieving zero training error ($0/1$ loss).
+Current intuition from linear and polynomial regression suggests that, under some hypothesis on the training sample, large overparameterized models are able to perfectly interpolate both cleanly- and noisily-labeled samples, without considerably deviating from the ground-truth signal, thus showing good performance despite overfitting the training data~\citep{muthukumar2020harmless, bartlett2020benign, nakkiran2019blog}.
+Figure~\ref{fig:introduction:intuition:poly-regression} illustrates this phenomenon, showing a polynomial of large degree that perfectly fits the training data, with predictive function sharply interpolating noisy samples (intuitively corresponding to a spike at each training point), while overall remaining close to the data-generating function.

-In this work, we study the deep double descent phenomenon~\citep{nakkiran2019deep} through the lens of smooth interpolation of the training data, as the model size as well as the number of training epochs vary.
+In this work, we study the emergence of double descent for the test error of deep networks~\citep{nakkiran2019deep} through the lens of smoothness of interpolation of the training data, as model size as well as the number of training epochs vary, for models trained in practice.
+To quantify smoothness of interpolation, we conduct an empirical exploration of the loss landscape w.r.t.\ the input variable, by providing explicit measures of sharpness of the loss, focusing on image classification.